rohinimuralidharan/dx_denovo/docs/containerization/helm/configure_deployment_helm.md

-# Configuring DX 9.5 deployments to container platforms using Helm \| HCL Digital Experience
+# Configuring DX 9.5 deployments to container platforms using Helm

 This topic covers details the configuration structure in the HCL Digital Experience 9.5 OpenShift and Kubernetes deployment with Helm.